The countdown is on… it’s only a few more days until Black Friday!

 Favorite Black Friday Resources

 Most Wanted.
 Once I make my list, I cross-check it with the most wanted list at Gotta Deal.
 That way I know which items on my list I might need to prioritize.
 It’s not an exact science but it lets me know the popularity, which comes into play when planning our route.

 Check prices online.
 I double check everything on my list against what is or will be available online.
-Many deals, like the Target 10% Off Gift Cards on Black Friday, are available both in store and online.
+Many deals are available both in store and online.
 Check out Online Shopping Resources for ways to save money shopping online.

 Organization.
 This is somewhat of a silly tip, but I keep it on my list because the key to Black Friday is organization.
 Once I have my list and route planned, I organize everything and put it into my expanding file.

 I use one pocket per store in order of our shopping route.
 Each pocket contains an envelope with the list for that store, coupons I have, which credit card to use, and the back-up plan if an item is already gone.
 Then on Thanksgiving day, I pull out all the ads from the newspaper and put a copy of each ad in the pocket.

 It makes it easy on Black Friday, each time we go to a store, I just grab the envelope.
 Being efficient and organized on Black Friday is much more enjoyable than being frazzled.

 Flipp app.
 The Flipp app lets you look at ads and filter sales by % off.
 It’s a great way to look for deeply discounted items or search for the same item at multiple stores.
 I haven’t used it in a few years, but I’ll leave it on the list for anyone who is still using it.

 Do you plan to shop on Black Friday?
 Will you shop in person or online?